 sudo zypper ar https://repo.vivaldi.com/archive/vivaldi-suse.repo

-Simply, run the below command to finish installation on OpenSUSE Linux.
+Simply, run the below command to finish the installation.

 sudo zypper in vivaldi-stable